dcm4che/dcm4chee-arc-cs/docs/networking/config/pdqService.rst

     "
     .. _dcmEntity:

     :ref:`Query Entity <dcmEntity>`",string,"Indicates if the C-FIND SCP is queried for a particular Patient or for Studies of a particular Patient.
 Only effective for DICOM PDQ Services (URI: pdq-dicom:{AETitle}).

-Enumerated values: Patient or Study.
+    Enumerated values:

+    Patient

+    Study

     (dcmEntity)"
     "